X

 check-php-version

-Fortunately, every reliable WordPress hosting provider offers an easy means of upgrading their PHP version.
+Fortunately, every reliable WordPress hosting provider offers an easy means of upgrading its PHP version.

 Bluehost, for instance, has an Advanced tab in the left column of their hosting control panel.